-Child sex abuse victims had to file civil lawsuits before age 21 or within 3 years of discovering their injury was caused by the abuse, whichever date was later.
+Child sex abuse victims had to file civil lawsuits before age 55 or within 3 years of discovering their injury was caused by the abuse, whichever date was later.
+Also, a revival window was open for survivors to file claims that were expired under the law in effect before July 28, 2021.